How does employee experience drive better customer experience?

 It's a serious problem for businesses.
 Note that your contact center agents act as brand ambassadors during their hundreds and thousands of customer interactions.

 If agents get botched up by the ever-rising demands from customers, it affects their call quality.
-In fact, there is a 40% productivity drop and 50% more errors made while multitasking in the domain of customer service jobs.
+In fact, there is a 40% productivity drop and 50% more errors made while multitasking in the domain of customer service jobs

 And the worst part is, if they fail to deliver stellar service expectations, customers don’t think twice before taking their business elsewhere.
 92% of consumers have said that an agent’s perceived happiness affects their personal customer experience.